WHAT DOES A LEARNING MENTOR DO?

 OUR LEARNING MENTORS

 Learning Mentors offer mentoring and support to both individuals and groups of children.
-Their aim is to help them overcome any social, emotional or behavioural barriers which may be having a significant impact upon their attainment and positive behaviour.
-The Learning Mentors’ aim is to promote the Town Farm Values of Ambition, Courage, Determination, Enquiry, Equality, Integrity, Resilience and Respect.
-It is also to improve pupil progress and achievement by helping minimise barriers to learning and maximise pupil participation.
+The support is dependent on the needs of the child and assessed frequently.
+The Learning Mentors’ promote the Town Farm Values of Ambition, Courage, Determination, Enquiry, Equality, Integrity, Resilience and Respect.
+They also strive to improve pupil progress and achievement by helping minimise barriers to learning and maximise pupil participation.

 A number of pupils are supported by the Learning Mentors and whatever issues individual pupils face, there is a planned support program in place to develop a one-to-one mentoring relationship aimed at helping them overcome the barriers to their learning.
 Discovering what the barriers to learning are for a child can be straightforward and quick or it can take a while to unpick.
 Each case is different and all work is planned to meet the needs of the individual child.

 Learning Mentors are always available at break times and are always out on duty at lunchtimes.
-During the winter a lunchtime club is run by a learning mentor, which children who need support can attend.
 Children can access the Learning Mentor team either by being referred by their class teacher or through parent concerns.

 WHO ARE WE?